Key International Initiative VECT-OH

-A global alliance for sustainable risk mitigation in a one-health approach.
+A global alliance for sustainable risk mitigation through a One Health approach.

-The key international initiative ‘VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach is being developed at the University as part of the UM2030 project, winner of the "Integration and Development of IdEx and ISITE" (IDeES) Call for Projects.
+The key international initiative ‘VECT-OH: A Global Alliance for Sustainable Vector Risk Mitigation in a One Health Approach is being developed at the University as part of the UM2030 project, a winner of the “Integration and Development of IdEx and ISITE” (IDéES) Call for Projects.
 The initiative aims to mobilize and unite the international scientific community around the key challenges and major issues related to insect and arthropod vectors and the diseases they transmit to humans, animals, and plants.
-The consortium formed around UM's partner universities promotes integrative research, applying the "One Health" approach to the prevention and control of vector-borne diseases.
-Its ambition is to transcend traditional bilateral collaborations by identifying cross-cutting issues with high added value that can be applied at the regional level and bring together donors and stakeholders for sustainable vector risk management in the context of climate change.
-The scientific priority is vector risk associated with urban (re)vegetation, in line with the expertise represented within the consortium and the agendas of local partners in the regions where the consortium is based.
+The consortium formed around UM’s partner universities promotes integrative research, applying the “One Health” approach to the prevention and control of vector-borne diseases.
+Its ambition is to transcend traditional bilateral collaborations by identifying cross-cutting issues with high added value that can be scaled to regional levels, thereby bringing together funders and stakeholders for sustainable vector risk management in the context of climate change.
+The scientific priority is focused on vector-borne risks associated with urban greening and regreening, in line with the expertise represented within the consortium and the agendas of local partners in the regions where the consortium operates.

 Objectives